MatthewJDavis/matthewjdavis.github.io/_posts/2022-07-03-airthings-api-python.md

 # Overview

-Quick guide on how to authenticate and query the [Airthings consumer API] to pull data from the air quality monitors registered with the account.
+Quick guide on how to authenticate and query the [Airthings consumer API] to pull data from the air quality monitoring devices registered with the account.

 ## Code